sammuelyee/docs/faqs.md

 ### How to print maps in CartoDB?

 There is no direct way to get printed maps from CartoDB besides just grabbing a screenshot.
 You can do that pretty easily on a Mac or PC with a keyboard shortcut (Cmd + Shift + 3 in Mac).
-Or, if you are looking at a public map you can just it 'print' in your browser and should be able to get it in a PDF.

 ### How can I set the position of an embedded visualization?